-Improving grievance mechanisms is necessary.
+Improve grievance mechanisms.
 Large energy companies have often relied on in-house systems and engagement with relevant counterparts.
 These practices, however, are less formal in smaller energy companies and should be further strengthened and standardised on a broader scale.
 Along with remediating, companies should actively seek to assess the level of satisfaction of those who have raised complaints regarding the process and outcomes.
 Energy companies may also consider referring to the National Contact Point as a non-judicial grievance mechanism, while continuing collaboration with the civil society to improve remediation process.